rebontadeb/rcciit_training/kubernetes/00-install/Readme.md

 8. Certain [ports](#ports-need-to-be-available-by-default) are open on your machines.
 9. Swap disabled.
 You MUST disable swap in order for the kubelet to work properly.

-## Ports Need to be available by default.
+## Ports Need to be available by default across cluster nodes.
 Leader Nodes:
 | Protocol    | Direction | Port Range  | Purpose                 | Used By             |
 | --------    | --------  | --------    | ---------------------   | ---------------     |